1939 / 112 minutes

 Another consideration is that the King has both a wife-to-be and a girlfriend on the side.
 His lasciviousness is never shown on screen – the most anyone does in this film is get kissed on the forehead – but parents will have to explain how her presence tells us what kind of flawed character the King is.

-While there doesn’t seem to be a movie trailer available online, the clip before will give you a feel for the film’s quite tame, cartoon-like violence.
-And you can watch it for free by clicking here (though it might have commercials).
+Unfortunately, there doesn’t seem to be a movie trailer available online, but you can watch it for free with a free account by clicking here (though it might have commercials).